-The European Union Center at the University of Washington is pleased to announce and solicit applications for the Western U.S. Graduate Research Workshop on the European Union, to be held at the in spring/summer 2020.
+The European Union Center at the University of Washington is pleased to announce and solicit applications for the Western U.S. Graduate Research Workshop on the European Union.
 Doctoral students are invited to present research proposals and work with faculty mentors and peers to fine tune their work in a supportive roundtable environment.

 Applicants should submit a 250 word abstract of an E.U.-focused research proposal and C.V. through the below-linked form.
 Applicants must also note the current stage of their research and the name of their dissertation/thesis adviser.
 Upon acceptance, students should submit a developed 5-8 page version of their research proposal, which should identify their key question, their theory or approach, and a research strategy.

 Key Dates and Deadlines

 - Accepted applicant 5-8 page research proposal submission deadline: April 7, 2021